Biden to pardon simple federal marijuana possession convictions

 "We, however, hope that the Biden Administration will go further and fully deschedule marijuana from the Controlled Substances Act, rather than initiate a process that could lead to rescheduling," said Kassandra Frederique, executive director of the Drug Policy Alliance in a statement.
 "Keeping marijuana on the federal drug schedule will mean people will continue to face criminal charges for marijuana."

-Some Democrats have long pushed Biden to fulfill his campaign promise.
+Many Democrats have long pushed Biden to fulfill his campaign promise.
 In a letter sent nearly a year ago, Sens.
-Elizabeth Warren, Ed Markey, and Jeff Merkley wrote to Biden urging him to issue a blanket pardon for all non-violent federal cannabis offenses.
+Elizabeth Warren, Ed Markey and Jeff Merkley wrote to Biden urging him to issue a blanket pardon for all nonviolent federal cannabis offenses.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.